dakota127/myPushover/README.md

 ## Usage
 The library offers almost all functions.

-Initialize a new Pushover: `Pushover pushover = Pushover("myAppToken","myUserToken");`
+Initialize a new Pushover: `myPushover pushover = myPushover("myAppToken","myUserToken");`

-Then you can call the setters and if you're done, just call `pushover.send()` which will return true on success.
+Then you can call the setters and if you're done, just call `mypushover.send()` which will return (int) zero on success.

 ### Setters
 ```